Javascript is not enabled.

 Which states tax Social Security benefits?

 State policies on taxing benefits vary widely.
-Some follow the federal rules for determining how much of a beneficiary’s Social Security income is taxable: none for people with incomes below $25,000 for a single filer and $32,000 for a couple filing jointly, up to 85 percent at higher income levels.
+Some follow the federal rules for determining how much of a beneficiary’s Social Security income is taxable: none for people with provisional income below $25,000 for a single filer and $32,000 for a couple filing jointly, up to 85 percent at higher income levels.
+(Provisional income is adjusted gross income, or AGI, plus tax-exempt interest income, plus one-half of Social Security benefit income.)

-Other states offer their own deductions or exemptions based on age or income, and some have reduced or are in the process of eliminating taxation of benefits for most or all older residents.
+Other states offer their own deductions or exemptions based on age or income, and a few are reducing or eliminating taxation of benefits for most or all older residents.
 Here’s what to expect if you live in a state that taxes Social Security.

 Colorado

 Coloradans ages 65 and older can fully deduct Social Security benefits from their state income.
-Before the 2022 tax year, people in this age group could deduct up to $24,000 in retirement income, including Social Security payments, but a 2021 state law repealed that cap.
+Previously, people in this age group could only deduct up to $24,000 in retirement income, including Social Security payments, but a 2021 state law repealed that cap.

 Younger beneficiaries may still owe state taxes on a portion of their benefits.
 Those ages 55 to 64 and receiving Social Security can deduct up to $20,000 in retirement income, including Social Security payments.
 For this group, retirement income above that level is taxable at the state’s flat rate of 4.4 percent.